janetlongxj/janetlongxj/README.md

 - 👋 Hi, I’m @janetlongxj
-- 👀 I’m currently master student in McGill
+- 👀 I am currently based in Montreal.
 -     This is a very basic and personal account.
       It contains my assignments, random thoughts and personal work.
       Everything here is for non-profit use only.